synrc/bpe/README.md

 ```

 During execution of the process, all steps are being written to the persistent storage,
-by which execution logic is restorable and reproducable.
+by which execution logic is restorable and reproducible.
 The process definition is actually
-diagram or graph where points represented by `task` and egdes by `sequenceFlow`.
+diagram or graph where points represented by `task` and edges by `sequenceFlow`.

 Tasks and Flows
 ---------------